 - 3. Save this file to the MyApp directory that you created when you defined the application. - 4.
 Open your web browser to the DB2 Alphablox Home page.
-By default, the browser displays the Applications tab. - 5.
-Click the My App link to verify that the file is included in the directory listing.
-Click the index.html link to view your home page.
-If DB2 Alphablox is installed on an IBM® WebSphere Application Server or a BEA WebLogic server, directory listings must be enabled before you can perform this step.
+By default, the browser displays the Applications page. - 5.
+If DB2 Alphablox is installed on an IBM WebSphere Application Server or a BEA WebLogic server, directory listings must be enabled before you can perform the next step.
 For DB2 Alphablox installations on Apache Tomcat, no additional steps should be required.
 If you see an HTTP 403 error (directory listings are not allowed by default), you can either modify the server to allow directory listings or just append the file name myapp.html to the end of the URL (for example, http://localhost:9080/MyApp/myapp.html.
-The new page should be display when using the fully-qualified link address.
+The new page should display. - 6.
+Click the My App link to verify that the file appears in the directory listing.
+Click the index.html link to view your home page.

-You now have a home page with links to the two analytic views you will create next.
+You now have a home page with links to the two analytic views that you will create next.